TUM-DSS/APEM/README.md

 pricing algorithms, lost opportunity costs, redispatch costs, and cost-based comparisons across power-flow models.

-**Note:** If you ever run into the error "ModuleNotFoundError: No module named 'src'", this can likely be resolved by setting the PYTHONPATH inside your virtual environment.
-To do this, add the following line to <venv_name>/bin/activate: `export PYTHONPATH=/<path-to-APEM>`.
+**Note:** If you run into `ModuleNotFoundError: No module named 'apem'`, run commands from the repository root and install the package in editable mode once:
+`pip install -e .`

 ## Unit-Based-to-Order-Book Dataset Conversion